Manatee Amazon River Cruise in Ecuador

 In the afternoon, we visit Limoncocha Biological Reserve, a fascinating protected area where more than 478 bird species and several monkey species have been recorded.
 This activity will extend into the evening, when we will have a chance to spot black caiman with the help of our flashlights.
 Return to the M/V Manatee for dinner.

 DAY 6.
-VISITING THE PAÑACOCHA BIOLOGICAL CORRIDOR
+SATURDAY: PAÑACOCHA BIOLOGICAL CORRIDOR

 DAY 8 - MONDAY: RETURN